 One should be cautious in drawing a relationship between perceived creativity and actual creativity.
 For example, Pretz and McCollum (2014) did not find evidence for a relationship between self-rated and expert-rated creativity (r = -.07).
 Professionals wishing to improve group creativity should use objective measures of creativity, or expert observations, rather than relying on personal or peer measures.
 This could be done through a common definition of originality and usefulness, followed by a pre-test rating by peers.
 To this objective, it is possible to define an intra-class correlation threshold for which the correlation is high enough to indicate that observers are homogeneously rating the originality and usefulness of ideas (typical thresholds are between 0.75 and 0.90, Koo & Li, 2016).
 Intraclass correlation is a type of correlation performed on groups of data, unlike Pearson correlation which operates on pairs of data (it is also called interclass correlation); however, the formulas used for both types of correlation are similar.

 If the intra-class correlation is sufficient, then observers can continue to evaluate ideas.
-If the correlation is not sufficient, then it is necessary to find the cause of this lack of relationship, which may be related to a misunderstanding of the objective, a difficulty in understanding the originality or usefulness of the ideas in relation to the creativity theme, or a difference in the appreciation of the ideas.
+If the correlation is not sufficient, then it is necessary to find the cause of this lack of relationship, which may be related to a misunderstanding of the objective, difficulty in understanding the originality or usefulness of the ideas in relation to the creativity theme, or a difference in the appreciation of the ideas.
 After the exchange, the experts will carry out the analysis on a new sample until the intra-class correlation is sufficient to score all the ideas.

-It seems important to increase attention of researchers and professionals to individual differences in group creativity.
+It seems important to increase the attention of researchers and professionals to individual differences in group creativity.
 Although it is difficult to make recommendations based on the meta-analysis results, the hypotheses stated remain possible.
-Fostering openness to new ideas, paying attention to factors that promote group dynamics (extraversion, agreeableness, low neuroticism, high emotional intelligence, low social anxiety, and low need for closure), and making sense of the common goal (motivation, need for cognition) remain possible avenues for improving creative outcomes in groups.
+Fostering openness to new ideas, paying attention to factors promoting group dynamics (extraversion, agreeableness, low neuroticism, high emotional intelligence, low social anxiety, and low need for closure), and making sense of the common goal (motivation, need for cognition) remain possible avenues for improving creative outcomes in groups.

 In particular, a conclusion can be made about creative self-efficacy.
-Indeed, self-efficacy was the only factor to show a positive relationship with group creative outcomes in the meta-analysis.
-A first limitation to this relationship is that creative self-efficacy is not easy to develop.
+Self-efficacy was the only factor to show a positive relationship with group creative outcomes in the meta-analysis.
+One limitation of this relationship is that creative self-efficacy is not easy to develop.
 Several recent studies have failed to improve it (Capron Puozzo & Audrin, 2021; Ohly et al., 2017).
-However, these studies had an extremely small sample size (n = 69 and n = 23 respectively).
+However, these studies had extremely small sample sizes (n = 69 and n = 23 respectively).

 It is also possible that there are several types of creative self-efficacy.
-In particular, Hughes et al. (2018) suggested that there are creative leaders and individuals who are more focused on a creativity support function.
+Hughes et al. (2018) suggested that there are creative leaders and individuals who are more focused on a creativity support function.
 This leader/supporter distinction could be related to personality traits, but their relationship remains to be investigated.